10 low cost self build homes

-Be inspired by these low cost builds that do not compromise on style or space despite their smaller budgets.
+These low cost builds do not compromise on style or space despite their smaller budgets

-Take a look at these low cost home builds that prove it’s possible to build or update on a budget.
+These low cost self build homes prove it’s possible to build or update on a budget.

 Low-cost self-build homes don’t have to be run of the mill.
 Architects, designers and manufacturers are rising to the challenge of creating stylish budget-friendly projects.